evilcoder13/FaceRecognitionEmguCv3.2/README.md

 Face Recognition from webcam and Picture using EmguCV 3.2

 # Programming Language: C#
-Using .Net framework, EmguCV 3.2, Windows Form project.
+Using .Net framework, EmguCV 3.2, SQLite for database, Windows Form project.
 In general, you can convert this into any other type of projects.

 # Setup:
 Well... just start the project, train using picture(s).
 Then try recognizing faces on other pictures (or camera) using Recognize function.
 If any adjustment required, just change them in RecognizeEngine Class.